 Simple English definitions for legal terms

-Read a random definition: May
+Read a random definition: accommodation note

 A bond is like a promise to pay back money with extra money later.
 Companies and governments sell bonds to get money now and use it for projects or initiatives.
 People who buy bonds have to wait a certain amount of time before they can get their money back, but they get extra money in the meantime.
 Bonds are also used in criminal law, like when someone pays money to get out of jail while they wait for their trial.